LLNL/romweb/src/features.md

   *International Journal for Numerical Methods in Engineering*, 102, p1262-1292, **2014**

 ## Latent Space Dynamics Identification
-Latent space dynamics identification (LaSDI) is a reduced order model framework that follows three distict steps, i.e., **compression**, **identification**, and **prediction**.
-For compression, LaSDI utilizes both linear and nonlinear compressions.
-For identification, LaSDI utilizes sparse-regression techniques, such as SINDy and weak-form SINDy, or a fixed form, such as neural network version of GENERIC formalism (i.e., GFINN).
+Latent Space Dynamics Identification (LaSDI) is a reduced order model framework that follows three distinct steps: **compression**, **identification**, and **prediction**.
+For compression, LaSDI employs both linear and nonlinear techniques.
+For identification, it uses sparse regression methods, such as SINDy and weak-form SINDy, or adopts a fixed form, like the neural network version of GENERIC formalism (i.e., GFINN).

 We recommend the followin excellent papers for LaSDI framework: